Vauxoo/addons-vauxoo/default_warehouse_from_sale_team/README.rst

 - add new groups to manage the records access by user:

-  * Default Warehouse / Limited access to pickings (filtered by sale teams)
+  * Default Warehouse / Limited access to transfers (filtered by sales team)
-  * Default Warehouse / Limited access to stock pickings (filtered by sale teams)
+  * Default Warehouse / Limited access to operation types (filtered by sales team)
-  * Default Warehouse / Access to all picking types (filtered by sale teams)
+  * Default Warehouse / Access to all operation types
-  * Default Warehouse / Access to all pickings (filtered by sale teams)
+  * Default Warehouse / Access to all transfers

 - add new m2m field in the res.user model used in the new ir.rules. this onw is showed as a readonly field (only informative) to know